 The computer automatically charges the battery (1) (the battery indicator (2) light flashes in a double blink pattern as the battery charges).
 When the battery is 85% full, the battery indicator light turns off.
-This process takes approximately three hours when the system is off / on.
-To charge the battery completely, continue charging for an additional hour.
+This process takes approximately 2,5 hours when the system is on.
+To charge the battery completely, continue charging for 3.5 hour.